City of Binghamton New York

 Table 8

-Documentation of Staff Who completed Construction Oversight Training
+Staff Who Completed Construction Oversight Training

-Name | Title | Contact | Date Completed |
+| Name | Title | Contact | Date Completed |

-Ron Lake | City Engineer | (607) 772-7007 | PE |
+| Ron Lake | City Engineer | (607) 772-7007 | PE |

-Shane Dutton | Assistant Engineer | (607) 772-7007 | 5/21/24 |
+| Shane Dutton | Assistant Engineer | (607) 772-7007 | 5/21/24 |

 Preliminarily, the City of Binghamton's Construction Oversight Program will: